FB

 How To Mount A Trailer Axle Straight

-Well, if the axle (or axles) does not mount to the frame straight, the trailer will do that too.
+If the trailer axle (or axles) does not mount to the frame straight, the trailer will run like a dog.
 Basically, the trailer frame will tow askew to the tow vehicle.
 The axle will align with direction of pull, even while the frame is at a bit of an angle.
 See the exaggerated example in the image below, and note the angle of the axle.

-I have seen this effect while driving down the road a good number of times.
+You can see this effect on the road.
 When following a trailer, sight down the road looking at the tow vehicle.
-You can see the vehicle straight with the direction of travel, but the trailer pulling behind at an angle, skewing to the side.
+You can see the vehicle straight with the direction of travel, but sometimes the trailer pulling behind is at a slight angle, skewing to the side.

 The image below is an exaggerated perspective.
 While it is an exaggeration for the illustration, the concepts are important.
 This is not a good thing for stability, or for fuel economy, or tire wear, or anything I can imagine. . . . .
-Really, it is time to mount the trailer axle straight.
+Really, it is time to re-mount the trailer axle to make it straight.

 Axle Not Straight